Skip to Content

 Damp grass, especially when it is tall, can be a strain on some mowers, causing them to overheat.
 A commercial mower will do much better in this situation.

-● A wet lawn is very difficult to mow:
+● A wet lawn is tough to mow:

-Wet grass blades are very tough to mow, so this will likely mean you have to buy new blades again and again.
+Wet grass blades are very tough to mow, so this will likely mean you have to buy new blades repeatedly.

 ● There’s even more work to do after mowing damp grass:

-Cleaning up damp grass takes longer as they stick to things more easily.
+Cleaning up damp grass takes longer as it sticks to things more easily.
 Damp grass clippings also easily attach to a mower’s undercarriage, which can become a breeding ground for mold if not removed properly.
 And if machinery remains moist for too long, it can damage your machinery through rust, etc.

 ● Mowing damp grass can affect the health of your lawn:

-If you mow damp grass and there is any disease on your lawn, your mower will spread that disease around your lawn more easily when it’s wet.
-Similarly, if there are lawn weeds that are going to seed, by mowing, you’ll spread these wet seeds, which could create a larger weed infection.
+If you mow damp grass and there is any disease on your lawn, your mower will spread that disease around your lawn more quickly when wet.
+Similarly, if lawn weeds are going to seed, you’ll spread these wet seeds by mowing, which could create a more extensive weed infection.

 ● Are commercial lawn mowers more ideal for mowing damp grass?